aetperf/aetperf.github.io/_posts/2022-07-26-Euler-s-number-and-the-uniform-sum-distribution.md

   <img width="300" src="/img/2022-07-28_01/fermatslibrarys_tweet.png" alt="tweet">
 </p>

 I find it a little bit intriguing for Euler's number $e$ to appear here!
-But actually, it is not uncommon to encounter $e$ in probability theory, as explained by Stefanie Reichert in the short article *e is everywhere* [2].
+But actually, it is not uncommon to encounter $e$ in probability theory, as explained by Stefanie Reichert in the short article *e is everywhere* [[2]](https://doi.org/10.1038/s41567-019-0655-9).

-Let's derive mathematically the above statement and perform random experiments in Python and [Numba](https://numba.pydata.org/) to speed up the computations.
+Let's derive mathematically the above statement and perform random experiments in Python (and [Numba](https://numba.pydata.org/), to speed up the computations).

 ## A First Python experiment

-We start with a very simple experiment to evaluate the average number of random numbers required to go over 1 when summing them:
+We start with a very simple experiment to evaluate the average number of random numbers between 0 and 1 required to go over 1 when summing them:

 ```python